Bailey Road, Dhaka: Eateries

-Shopping centres and Boutiques:
+Shopping centres and Boutiques

 Bailey Road is a prominent place for shopping.
 Traditional and local sarees and dresses are sold there.
-The major boutiques in Bailey Road include the handloom sari shops, like Tangali Sari Kutir and Jamdani Sari Kutir.
-Sarees such as jamdani, katan, muslin, cotton, tangali etc. are vastly sold each day.
+Major boutiques on Bailey Road include the handloom sari shops, like Tangali Sari Kutir and Jamdani Sari Kutir.
+Sarees such as jamdani, katan, muslin, cotton, and tangali are vastly sold each day.
 Bailey Road is that there are several shopping malls such as Bailey Star.
-Also it has numerous brand stores which like Celebration, Pride, Fit Elegance, Lubnan, Richman, Rex, Ecstasy, Moods, Shada Kalo, and many more.
-In 2006, Khaleda Zia, the Prime Minister of Bangladesh, made gift of silk Jamdani saris from the former to Gursharan Kaur, wife of the Indian Prime Minister Manmohan Singh, and Sonia Gandhi, chief of ruling Indian National Congress.
+Also, it has numerous brand stores like Celebration, Pride, Fit Elegance, Lubnan, Richman, Rex, Ecstasy, Moods, Shada Kalo, and many more.
+In 2006, Khaleda Zia, the Prime Minister of Bangladesh, made gift of silk Jamdani saris from the former to Gursharan Kaur, wife of Indian Prime Minister Manmohan Singh, and Sonia Gandhi, chief of ruling Indian National Congress.